-African American (Black) Rhinoplasty
+African American (Black) Rhinoplasty in NYC

 Also, Dr. Rizk does not like to categorize a nose as African American or black without explaining that there is significant variability in each black nose.
 Ethiopian blacks who grew up in the colder mountain climate of Africa have more of a bridge and more tip definition, whereas, blacks from warmer climates with flatter lands in Africa have flatter noses with larger nostrils.

 Anatomy of a Black Nose

 The anatomy of a black nose tends to have a flatter (lower) bridge, flaring wider nostrils, a soft flat tip with lack of definition, thick fatty skin and a deeper angle between nose and forehead.
 Their nasal cartilages tend to be weak and flat.
 Their nasal bones tend to be short and flat.
 That being said, Dr. Rizk wants to emphasize that there is significant variability.

 It is very important when bringing the nostrils in and making them smaller to do it from small hidden incisions inside the nostrils and to bring them in while maintaining the natural curvature of the nostril.
 If the nostrils are brought in too much, this straightens the sides or natural curvature of the nostril and creates an unnatural result.
 To avoid this tell-tale sign of a "nose job" often seen in bad rhinoplasties performed on celebrities and creating a "stigma" of the bad "african american nose job", it is essential to preserve some of these natural curves of the nose and avoiding pointy, sharp angles in the nostrils.